 When evaluating how to manage payments, one option to consider is working directly with your bank.
-Managing payments this way requires a setup is called “direct transmission.”
-Since this is a term that sometimes create confusion, this post will describe what direct transmission means and what it means to for a bank to setup your account this way.
+Managing payments this way requires a setup called “direct transmission.”
+Since this is a term that sometimes creates confusion, this post will describe what direct transmission means and what it means for a bank to setup your account this way.

 What is direct transmission?

 With any basic corporate checking account, you can send ACH or wire transfers through the bank portal.
 However, when you are dealing with high volumes or dollar amounts, getting details and tracking many different payments through the web portal can become overly complicated and hard to manage.

 Direct transmission means your business systems can “talk” to your bank account through direct channels.
 These channels are computer-to-computer and commonly operate over SFTP (secure file transfer protocol) or API (application programming interface).
 What this means practically is that you can initiate, approve, and track payments in systems outside of your bank portal.

 Banks offer direct transmission to customers who manage large volume, high dollar value, or complex payment flows.
 It’s their way ensuring as a company grows, they have the tools they need to manage payments safely.